jss367/jss367.github.io/_posts/2017-03-22-Jupyter-Notebook-Favorites.md

 tags: [Jupyter Notebooks]
 ---

-This demonstrates some of my favorites tweaks for Jupyter Notebooks.<!--more-->
+The Jupyter Notebook is a great tool for writing and exploring code as well as prototyping ideas.
+It's one of my favorite ways to write code, in part because of all the great features it has.
+This demonstrates shows some of those features.

 <b>Table of contents</b>
 * TOC